GusTheGreat1367/Strange-Times/README.md

 ## Game Overview

-**Upside Down** is a retro-style action game where players can choose to play as either a **Hazmat Soldier** or a **Demogorgon**.
+**Strange Times** is a retro-style action game where players can choose to play as either a **Hazmat Soldier** or a **Demogorgon**.
 The game features combat-driven gameplay, AI-controlled enemies, and an eerie reimagining of Hawkins and the Upside Down.

 ---